 - BMW Coupé Series

 - BMW Mini Series

 Why Trust Us with Your BMW Repair?

 Independent Motors has been in business since 1983 and we are a household name when it comes to auto repair shops in Boulder.
 People trust us and they admire our passion for quality auto repairs and our commitment to customer service.
-We have many years of experience repairing BMW vehicles.
-Even better, we have Karl Patterson on staff; a highly skilled BMW Master Technician!
+Moreover, we have many years of experience repairing the full line of BMW vehicles.

 Need more reasons to trust us with your BMW Repairs & Service?